Knicks blow big lead but give Thibodeau win over Wolves

 MINNESOTA MENTORS

-Rose (20 points) and Taj Gibson were the Wolves’ top scorers the last time they played at MSG, in a victory on Feb.
+Rose (20 points) and Gibson were the Wolves’ top scorers the last time they played at MSG, in a victory on Feb.
 22, 2019.
 Saunders praised Rose for helping teammates who were far less accomplished.
 “His willingness and ability to impart any knowledge and any wisdom on young players, I’ll go on to say that I’ve been around a lot of really good veterans, but he’s probably the best I’ve ever seen,” Saunders said, “and right with him would be Taj Gibson, too.”

 UP NEXT